-- Transported patients: minimum of two full sets of vital signs regardless of transport time - Patients refusing treatment/transport (AMA): minimum of one full set of vital signs - Preintervention (however, do not withhold interventions if patient condition requires immediate treatment) - After medication administration or procedure - Every 15 minutes (minimum) for stable patients during transport - Every 5 minutes for unstable patients during transport
+- Transported patients: minimum of two full sets of vital signs regardless of transport time (see Who Is A Patient?
+Policy) - Patients refusing treatment/transport (AMA): minimum of one full set of vital signs (see Who Is A Patient?
+Policy) - Preintervention (however, do not withhold interventions if patient condition requires immediate treatment) - After medication administration or procedure - Every 15 minutes (minimum) for stable patients during transport - Every 5 minutes for unstable patients during transport

-- 1. Obtain an initial set of vital signs, including: - A. Pulse rate, regularity, and quality - B. Respiratory rate, effort, and breath sounds - Systolic and diastolic blood pressure (capillary refill may be substituted in patients under 5 years old) - D. Pain severity (if pain is a complaint) - E. GCS (patients with trauma or altered mental status) - F. Pulse oximetry (SpO2) - As soon as feasible, obtain a complete set of vital signs including lung sounds and temperature.
-If indicated by specific procedures or protocols, obtain EtCO2, ECG, or blood glucose measurements. - If equipment is unavailable (such as in a backcountry setting), providers must rely on basic findings, such as skin condition, mental status, and quality of the patient's pulse instead of blood pressures or SpO2 readings. - 4.
+- 1. Obtain an initial set of vital signs, including: - A. Pulse rate, regularity, and quality - B. Respiratory rate, effort, and breath sounds - C. Systolic and diastolic blood pressure (capillary refill may be substituted in patients under 5 years old) - D. Pain severity (if pain is a complaint) - E. GCS (patients with trauma or altered mental status) - F. Pulse oximetry (SpO2) - As soon as feasible, obtain a complete set of vital signs including lung sounds and temperature.
+If indicated by specific procedures or protocols, obtain EtC02, ECG, or blood glucose measurements. - If equipment is unavailable (such as in a backcountry setting), providers must rely on basic findings, such as skin condition, mental status, and quality of the patient's pulse instead of blood pressures or SPO2 readings. - 4.
 Be sure to document why traditional vital signs were not taken in the patient care report.